-People of shorter stature may benefit from adding a footrest like a foam balance pad (for yoga) when in the fully seated position (see bloew or ask us for more info).
+People of shorter stature may benefit from adding a foam footrest when in the fully seated position.
+We recommend a specific non-slip model.
+Drop us a note to firstname.lastname@example.org and we'll send you the link for it.

 + Why doesn't the LeanRite have a back?

-Seat-backs are unnecessary and may even be harmful.
+Research shows that seat-backs are unnecessary and may even be harmful to our back muscles.
 Seat-backs are modern "conveniences" that force our anatomy into unnatural positions while purporting to correct flaws intrinsic to our bodies.
-The biggest benefit of not having a back is a user's ability to sit a little higher than usual, which increases our hip angles.
+The biggest benefit of not having a seat-back is a user's ability to sit a little higher than usual, which increases our hip angles.
 A more open hip angle activates core muscles and helps us keep more of a natural curve in our spine.

 + How do I know if I'm using the sit-stand chair correctly?